2026 Home Run Derby Odds: Murakami Finalizes Field

 James Wood

-Wood already has Derby experience from last year's event in Atlanta, where he was eliminated by eventual champion Cal Raleigh's bracket.
-He returns to the All-Star Game as an NL reserve outfielder off another strong power season in Washington.
-Given his prior participation and continued production, Wood remains firmly in the mix of plausible additions to this year's field, particularly if organizers look to balance out the American League-heavy early commitments.
+Wood already has Derby experience from last year's event in Atlanta, where he was eliminated in Cal Raleigh's bracket.
+He returns to the All-Star Game as an NL reserve outfielder off another strong power season in Washington, but he won't get a second Derby appearance this time around.

 Brandon Lowe

-Lowe's case is built more on production than buzz — he's one of just a handful of hitters in baseball with 20-plus home runs and 20-plus doubles at the break, a group that also includes Wood and Braves star Matt Olson.
-He wasn't included on the AL All-Star roster, which typically makes Derby inclusion less likely, since MLB has generally preferred to pull from the All-Star pool.
-Still, Lowe's raw power profile means his name tends to surface in "under the radar" Derby conversations.
+Lowe's case was built more on production than buzz — he's one of just a handful of hitters in baseball with 20-plus home runs and 20-plus doubles at the break, a group that also includes Wood and Braves star Matt Olson.
+He wasn't included on the AL All-Star roster, which typically makes Derby inclusion less likely, and that held true here.

 Pete Alonso